OfflineIMAP/offlineimap/README.md

 Maildir**.
 OfflineIMAP will synchronize both sides via *IMAP*.

-The main downside about IMAP is that you have to **trust** your MAIL provider to not loose your mails.
+The main downside about IMAP is that you have to **trust** your MAIL provider to not lose your mails.
 This is not something impossible while not very common.
 With OfflineIMAP, you can download your Mailboxes and make you own backups of the Maildir.